Furniture-Fashioner-Team/furniture-fashioner-app-android/README.md

-# Home Designer App
+# [REDACTED] App
 The main repository for the development of an AR-driven mobile app for placing and modifying furniture and other 3D objects in the device's camera view.
-The application aims to offer the user a means to place virtual objects in their preferred scene, for example viewing a piece of furniture in their home for decoration purposes.
+The application aims to offer the user a means to place virtual objects in their preferred scene, for example viewing a piece of furniture in their environment for decoration purposes.
 Right now our focus is on developing the Android version of the application.

 This project is developed using **Unity 3D**, and most of the code is composed of **C#-scripts** to modify assets and objects in Unity's scene view.
 The naming convention we are using in the code is **CamelCase**.
 The Augmented Reality features utilize Unity's **AR Foundation framework**.
 The 3D furniture used in the project is modelled using **Blender**.
 The app is being developed and tested using several Android devices, including different phones and a tablet.